-See below our full list of posts which give an overall Guide to Your Guitar Signal Chain and Tone Explained.
-Explained are a number of subjects that will help you choose the right gear for the sound and tone your desire.
+Shown below are a number of posts we have written about the guitar signal chain and how it effects your guitar tone.
+Hopefully these will help you choose the right gear for the sound and tone you are looking for, and bring you guitar playing to the forefront on stage.
 These help guides give an insight into how the technology works and how small changes can improve, or destroy, your tone by following your signal path from the pick-ups to the speaker.

 Your Guitar Signal Chain Explained